São Gonçalo, Rio de Janeiro: Geography

 São Gonçalo is made up of crystalline terrain, divided into massifs and coastal hills.

 The municipality contains 4% of the 1936 ha Guanabara Ecological Station, created in 2006.
 It contains part of the Central Rio de Janeiro Atlantic Forest Mosaic of conservation units, created in 2006.

 Climate

-The climate in São Gonçalo is tropical and subtropical, with summer rain and relatively dry winter.
-Temperatures vary relatively throughout the year, with hot and humid summers, with an average temperature of 28 °C, and peaks of up to 38 to 40 °C. During winter, the days are sunnier and temperatures are milder, averaging 21 °C during the day and 15 °C at night.
+The climate in São Gonçalo is tropical and subtropical, with summer rain and a relatively dry winter.
+Temperatures vary relatively throughout the year, with hot and humid summers, with an average temperature of 28 °C, and peaks of up to 38 to 40 °C. During winter, the days are sunnier, and temperatures are milder, averaging 21 °C during the day and 15 °C at night.
 Due to the presence of the Atlantic Polar Mass, temperatures during the day can be below 18 °C and have minimum temperatures in the early morning hours close to 10 °C.